sebastiantoh/tp/docs/UserGuide.md

 **Examples**:
 * `contact sort e/ desc` sorts the contact list based on the email address in non-ascending order
 * `contact sort n/`  sorts the contact list based on the contact name in non-descending order

-#### Deleting a contact: `contact delete`
-Deletes the specified contact from StonksBook.
-All associated reminders and meetings will be deleted as well.

-**Format**: `contact delete INDEX`
-* Deletes the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contact list.
-* The index must be a positive integer 1, 2, 3, …​

-**Examples**:
-`contact list` followed by `contact delete 2` deletes the 2nd contact in StonksBook.
-`contact find Betsy` followed by `contact delete 1` deletes the 1st contact in the results of the find command.

 ### Tags